 Our theology starts from the simplest basis: That the Divine Feminine principle is the basis of the universe.
 That all of us, all that we encounter is Her in the aggregate.
 We are all the Great Mother learning about Herself.
 From this simple beginning springs our organizational models, our rituals, the principles of what we call Wholistic Feminism, our mission of charitable outreach and indeed the way we, as Cybelines, live our lives.
 We are sometimes called the "scholarly Cybelines" because we have invested many years of strict historical research in order to embrace the essence of what proved to be literally the oldest surviving religion in the world.
 We embraced the essence and then stepped away from "Pagan Reconstructism" by bringing those essences into the modern world.
 We re-introduced to the world a model for Pagan Monasticism.
 We've recovered long believed lost principles, our drumming patterns, ritual practices and corrected history.
 The world centre of our Religion is in the Catskill Mountains of upstate New York at the foot of the Kaaterskill Clove.
 Unlike many neo-Pagan groups, we have a "horizontal" organization, our Priestesses all considered equals but also expected to live our religion, dedicate themselves to a live of charitable works and ministry to others according to their strengths.
 We welcome all to our services and to visit our first Phrygianum of the modern era.
 We do not require anyone to renounce anything to join us.

 The section on the Phrygianum contains basic information about our organizational models, The Rule of the Women of Cybele and about our physical home.
 The Theology section contains our Cybeline Exegesis and basic ritual information.
-The events section contains our current and future events along with some pictures of past events as well.
+Current events are posted to our Facebook page at www.facebook.com/Maetreum/.
 The history section contains past and current essays on our history.
 The links sections contain, well, links.

 We have traced Cybele back as far as approximately 10,000 BCE to Central Anatolia or Turkey.
 It has been personally exciting to watch mainline historians begin to confirm things I have been writing and lecturing about for two decades now as well as see others discover Cybele.
 Our next generation of scholars are being trained, we aim to be around a long time and seek no less than to change the primary worldview to one of Goddess Awareness from the current patriarchal thinking that has taken the world to the brink of destruction..
 Hundreds of thousands have read the older versions of this website.
 Join us.
 Support our efforts for we do all our work, maintain our Phrygianum on a shoestring budget.
 We are incoporated and a 501 (c)3 religious charity so all donations are fully tax deductable.